s-ruby/pod_test_repo/challenges/03_git_collab.md

 ```
 $ touch README.md
 ```

+If you don't want to use `touch` or are on a machine where this command doesn't work, you can open up the repo in VSCode or Sublime and create your `README.md` file inside your personal folder that way.

 Now open up this file in VS Code and add whatever you would like to it.
 [Here](https://www.markdownguide.org/cheat-sheet/) is the cheat sheet for Markdown.
 Make sure to save your file once you're done editing it.